LartTyler/PHP-DaybreakCommons/src/DaybreakStudios/Common/Enum/README.md

 to store their diameter and their distance from our sun?
 And Great Codemonkey forbid I want a way to keep track of all their moons too!

-Queue "blah blah databases blah blah extendability."
+Cue the generic "blah blah databases blah blah extendability."
 There are some things that are too simple to store in a database, but too complicated to store in simple class constants.
 Thus, my implementation of enums in PHP was born.

 To oversimplify things, Java enums are nothing more than a class that has a private constructor, and has a built-in way